 Each kit image below will be linked to it’s respective Scalemates page.
 Scalemates is the ultimate resource for scale modellers so it will be a good opportunity to familiarize yourself with it.

-So let’s get to it, the top 5 models a beginner should buy.
+So let’s get to it, the top model kits for beginners that you should buy.

 5. Revell F-22 Raptop (1/72) $24.99